United States Regiments & Batteries > Pennsylvania > 13th Pennsylvania Reserves

 May 15 Major Niles was promoted to lieutenant colonel to replace Lieutenant Colonel Edward Irvin, who had resigned due to his wound from South Mountain.

-June 25 Ordered to join Army of the Potomac in the field attached to 1st Brigade, 3rd Division, 5th Army Corps
+June 25 Ordered to join Army of the Potomac in the field attached to 1st Brigade, 3rd Division, 5th Corps

 July 1-3